-It has been several years since I saw much snow at home.
+It has been several years since I saw a lot of snow at home.
 Frosty days around minus 20 degrees Celsius happen from time to time.
-But high snow laying on streets for longer than a couple of days is no longer common in Continental Europe, unless you are in the mountains.
-Last time I saw much snow was as we were flying over Alps on our way back home from Madrid.
-To feel winter in winter time you have to visit a mountain resort or go deeper North.
+But high snow lying on streets for longer than a couple of days is no longer common in Continental Europe unless you are in the mountains.
+Last time I saw much snow was as we were flying over the Alps on our way back home from Madrid.
+To feel winter in wintertime, you have to visit a mountain resort or go deeper North.

-This winter holiday we went over 2000 km North beyond the Polar Circle.
+This winter holiday, we went over 2000 km North beyond the Polar Circle.
 It was still the Polar night season there.
-At midday on a cloudless day you could have seen only some warm yellow light in the South.
+At midday on a cloudless day, you could have seen only some warm yellow light in the South.
 But it was it.
 No Sun over the horizon.
 Just twilight for five or six hours a day.
-The most of the day it was nighttime.
-With the Full Moon above you it was somewhat different.
+Most of the day, it was nighttime.
+With the Full Moon above you, it was somewhat different.
 It was bright.
 You could have seen everything that was around you.
-But still it was dark.
+But still, it was dark.
 Kind of a weird feeling.
 A wolf’s night.
 We saw dancing Polar Light ribbons only once.
-But for two or three days the dark blue or deep grey sky changed its colour to green.
-The nature all around us, with deep fjord waters surrounded by mountains was tremendous, but terrifying the same time.
-A kind of severe place that for ages was minded by any civilisation and barely inhabited.
+But for two or three days, the dark blue or deep grey sky changed its color to green.
+The nature all around us, with deep fjord waters surrounded by mountains, was tremendous, but terrifying the same time.
+A kind of severe place that for ages was minded by any civilization and barely inhabited.

 Below, some photo impressions seen around 70 degrees North this winter.